Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Pet Microchips Work

 Microchips can be inserted by veterinarians.
-It’s a simple procedure where a veterinarian uses an injection to insert the chip between a cat’s shoulder blade.
-It’s rare for the microchip to move around the body because the muscle tissue typically bonds with the microchip to keep it in place.
+It’s a simple procedure where a veterinarian injects the chip between a cat’s shoulder blade.
+It’s rare for the microchip to move around the body because the muscle tissue typically bonds with it to keep it in place.

 Microchips usually last for about 25 years.
 They can’t completely replace pet ID tags for several reasons.
 First, different microchip companies may use different types of microchips that are compatible with a limited selection of scanners.
 So, if an animal shelter doesn’t have a scanner that’s compatible with your cat’s microchip, it won’t pick up the microchip.